fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Known Problems:
-Occasionally, there is poor key response.
+Occasionally, there may be poor key response, (eg. pacman).
 This might be due to the many color changes with each draw.
-If this happens, hit the s-key to toggle alternate colors that redraw faster.
+If it becomes intolerable, you can try my TerminalApps collection, which is similar but does not use colored characters.

 ===============================================================
 ## Legal Mumbo Jumbo: